 - Splint try-in

 Your dentist will check the fit of your occlusal splint and provide instructions on how to use and care for your splint.
-Your splint should be reviewed periodically at your regular check-up appointments.
+Your splint should be reviewed periodically by your dentist at your regular check-up appointments.

 When do I wear an occlusal splint?

 Occlusal splints are usually worn at night.
-Getting accustomed to sleeping with a new appliance in the mouth will take time, but with your perseverance will be rewarded as protecting your teeth from clenching and grinding forces an investment in the health of your teeth, and will likely save you time and money.
+Getting accustomed to sleeping with a new appliance in the mouth will take time, but your perseverance will be rewarded as protecting your teeth from clenching and grinding forces is an investment in the health of your teeth, and will save you time and money in the future.

 Bruxism treatment Crows Nest

-If you believe you may be damaging your teeth through clenching and grinding during sleep, it’s essential that you address this issue before it causes further irreversible damage to your natural teeth.
-Contact Dental On Clarke today to be assessed for your suitability for an occlusal splint.
+If you believe you may be damaging your teeth through clenching and grinding during sleep, it’s essential that you address this issue before it causes further, irreversible damage to your natural teeth.
+Contact Dental On Clarke today to determine whether you could benefit from an occlusal splint.